iOS usb/serial access and use

 dougr at telus.net

-> Now, for the next "component", I'd like to be able to communicate to and from the arduino to and from an iOS device (iPhone or iPad) via a "hardwire" connection...
+I've managed, with a lot of help from the community, to get the mergBLE commands and messages working very well between my LC iOS app and an arduino.
+Now, for the next "component", I'd like to be able to communicate to and from the arduino to and from an iOS device (iPhone or iPad) via a "hardwire" connection... just in case BLE is disconnecting or generally unreliable in certain environments.

 More information about the Use-livecode